Structure-Guided Image Completion with Image-level and Object-level Semantic Discriminators: Experiments

 \textbf{Inpainting Tasks and compared methods.} \quad We evaluate our model on the \emph{instance-guided}, \emph{segmentation-guided}, and \emph{edge-guided} inpainting tasks.
-Furthermore, \cref{sec:pure_inpainting} evaluates our fully automantic pipeline for the \emph{standard inpainting} task.
+Furthermore, \cref{sec:pure_inpainting} evaluates our fully automatic pipeline for the \emph{standard inpainting} task.
 For the instance-guided task, we compare our method with the recent inpainting and guided-inpainting methods including SESAME$*$~\cite{sesame}, LaMa$*$~\cite{lama}, CoModGAN$*$~\cite{comodgan} and CM-GAN$*$~\cite{cmgan}, where $*$ symbol denotes models retrained for the instance-guided task.
 All the retrained models are trained on 8 A100 GPUs for at least three days and until convergence to ensure fair comparisons.
-For segmentation-guided inpainting, we compare our method with SESAME~\cite{sesame} and for the edge-guided inpainting, we compare our method with Edge-connect~\cite{edgeconnect} and SketchEdit~\cite{sketchedit}.
+For segmentation-guided inpainting, we compare our method with SESAME~\cite{sesame}, and for the edge-guided inpainting, we compare our method with Edge-connect~\cite{edgeconnect} and SketchEdit~\cite{sketchedit}.
+In addition, we compare our approach with the recent ControlNet~\cite{controlnet} for guided inpainting and the Latent Diffusion inpainting model~\cite{LDM}.
+To tailor ControlNet for the guided inpainting task, we retrain ControlNet models on multiple guidance inputs, such as instance segmentation, semantic segmentation, and edge map for guided generation, then utilize RePaint~\cite{repaint} to paste back the known region, resulting in ControlNet models for guided inpainting.
+For ControlNet and Latent Diffusion, we set the text prompt to ``a clean, beautiful, and high-resolution image'' to avoid potential performance degradation.

 \textbf{Network Details.} \quad We leverage the pretrained CLIP model~\cite{clip} as a backbone to extract features for semantic discriminators.
 Please refer to the appendix for more details about the network structure and training configuration.